 Having completed (with ‘highest honors’!) my foray into traditional, institutional university life (at University of California, Berkeley), I can finally lay claim to being “educated”.
 I even decided to continue in that direction, and completed my MA in Agrarian and Environmental Studies at the International Institute of Social Studies in The Hague, Netherlands (with ‘distinction’!).
-However, I know that education is much more than school, and so I am always making efforts to educate and be educated outside of that sphere.
+I am currently pursuing a PhD from ISS.
+However, I know that education is much more than formal school, and so I am always making efforts to educate and be educated outside of that sphere.

 I’d love to come to your university, community center, urban farm, treehouse, or floating city to conduct workshops, seminars, talks, or facilitated meetings.

 I also read a lot, and write academic articles and more popular education-focused pieces, some of which I have linked to in the Writing and Publishing page.